CortexVacua/BINF4241-group30/Chess (Assignment 2)/ReadMe.md

 For Castling we use the Zero-Notation instead of the O-Notation.
 It has to be specified with 0-0 (small one) or 0-0-0 respectively (big one):

 e.g. 0-0 (=small castling)

+---

+Our design consists of 15 classes and 4 enums.
+The figures are split up into the 6 piece classes that all inherit from piece.
+In order to make a move, Game class runs the isValid method of the piece which the player wants to move, and if it returns true, the move is made.
+The Checkmate class then checks if the game is over, and if not, a new move begins.
+The game can be started by running Game class.